jokkebk/JUnzip/README.md

 JUnzip
 ======

-Minimalistic unzip library released into public domain.
-There is now also simple demo for creating a zip file without compression.
+Minimalistic zip/unzip library released into public domain.
+There is now also simple demo for creating a zip file with or without compression!

 Written by Joonas Pihlajamaa (firstname.lastname@iki.fi).
 For details about this project, see: